-During 2018, the Relevant Licensees within E.ON Group's UK activities were supported by E.ON UK Energy Markets Limited ("EEM").
+During 2019, the activities of the Relevant Licensees within the E.ON UK plc Group were supported by E.ON UK Energy Markets Limited ("EEM").
 EEM is used to centralise the purchase and sale of commodities and is not a Relevant Licensee and is not included in Table 1.